top of page

 WHO WE ARE

-The Chautauqua Watershed Conservancy is a 501(c)3 nonprofit organization that was established in 1990 with a mission to preserve and enhance the water quality, scenic beauty, and ecological health of the lakes, streams, wetlands and watersheds of the Chautauqua, NY, region.
+The Chautauqua Watershed Conservancy is a 501(c)3 nonprofit organization that was established in 1990 with a mission to preserve and enhance the quality, scenic beauty, and ecological health of the Chautauqua (NY) region’s lands and waters for our community.

 WHAT WE DO